rabinkmc/dda/readme.md

 ```

 ## Deployment
-Current setup is to push to remote repo and run docker container
+Current setup is to push to remote repo and run docker container with nginx acting as reverse proxy